Linklancien/vplayint/README.md

   You juste have to call those two fonction in between ``app.ctx.begin()`` and ``app.ctx.end()``.
   You can put your code all around as you want.
   - the on_event function is simple you can base your's on the following:
   ```
   fn on_event(e &gg.Event, mut app App) {
 	playint.on_event(e, mut &app)
   }
   ```
+  You only need to call ``playint.on_event(e, mut &app)`` in it and the module will handle the interactions.
+  You can use on_event for handle somme special event, for that, juste add your code after calling  ``playint.on_event(e, mut &app)``
   - the on_click function is here to trigger the buttons:
   ```
   fn on_click(x f32, y f32, button gg.MouseButton, mut app App) {
 	playint.check_boutons_options(mut app)
 	playint.boutons_check(mut app)
   }
   ```
   - the on_resized function is here to change the position of the button as your window extend or retract
   ```
   fn on_resized(e &gg.Event, mut app App) {
 	size := gg.window_size()